JakeJing/autocompiler/main.md

   - \usepackage{upgreek}

 abstract: "To compile the main.md file, you simply need to type ctrl+r.
-It will automatically compile the file and convert it into pdf."
+It will automatically compile the file and convert it into pdf.
+Whenerver you exit the file, it will automatically compile the file."
 ---